FLHDE/FLPatch/README.md

 # FLPatch
 Config-based patching plugin for Freelancer and FLServer.
+Please keep in mind that this plugin performs patches dynamically.
+As a result, some patches that are applied this way may have no effect due to memory being read *before* the plugin gets loaded.
+In such cases, the patch will have to be applied using a hex edit instead.
+See the wiki page for patches that cannot be applied with FLPatch: https://github.com/BC46/FLPatch/wiki.

 ## Installation instructions
 Download the latest `FLPatch.dll` from [Releases](https://github.com/BC46/FLPatch/releases).
 Extract the `dll` to the `EXE` folder of your Freelancer installation.
 Next, open `dacom.ini` and `dacomsrv.ini`, and for both files add `FLPatch.dll` to the `[Libraries]` section.

 ## Usage instructions
 In the `EXE` folder of your Freelancer installation, create a new file called `patches.ini`.
-FLPatch will apply all patches specified in this file.
+FLPatch will apply all patches specified in this file while either Freelancer or FLServer is running.
 Example patch:

 ```ini
 [Patch]